OscarLewis/oldvashon/qgis/README.md

 If you need to add the basemap to your QGIS install, add a new XYZ connection with the standard tile resolution (256x256) using the following URL: https://gis.apfo.usda.gov/arcgis/rest/services/NAIP/USDA_CONUS_PRIME/ImageServer/tile/{z}/{y}/{x}

-The two SQL files in this directory show what the schema of the database is (as Spatialite's ".schema" command seems a little broken).
+The two SQL files in the schema directory show what the schema of the database is (as Spatialite's ".schema" command seems a little broken).